 - Enhanced nutrition.
 To prevent weight loss, your doctor may recommend more-frequent feeding or supplementation to ensure that your baby receives adequate nutrition.

 - Light therapy (phototherapy).
 Your baby may be placed under a special lamp that emits light in the blue-green spectrum.
 The light changes the shape and structure of bilirubin molecules in such a way that they can be excreted in both the urine and stool.
 During treatment, your baby will wear only a diaper and protective eye patches.
 Light therapy may be supplemented with the use of a light-emitting pad or mattress.

 - Intravenous immunoglobulin (IVIg).
 Jaundice may be related to blood type differences between mother and baby.
 This condition results in the baby carrying antibodies from the mother that contribute to the rapid breakdown of the baby's red blood cells.
-Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange blood transfusion.
+Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange transfusion, although results are not conclusive.

 - Exchange transfusion.
 Rarely, when severe jaundice doesn't respond to other treatments, a baby may need an exchange transfusion of blood.
-This involves repeatedly withdrawing small amounts of blood and replacing it with donor blood, thereby diluting the bilirubin and maternal antibodies, and then transferring blood back into the baby — a procedure that's performed in a newborn intensive care unit.
+This involves repeatedly withdrawing small amounts of blood and replacing it with donor blood, thereby diluting the bilirubin and maternal antibodies — a procedure that's performed in a newborn intensive care unit.

 When infant jaundice isn't severe, your doctor may recommend changes in feeding habits that can lower levels of bilirubin.
 Talk to your doctor if you have any questions or concerns about how much or how often your baby is feeding or if you're having trouble breast-feeding.
 The following steps may lessen jaundice: